CodingGorit/CodingGorit/README.md

 - 🌱 I’m currently learning ohos.
-- 🔭 I’m currently working on leetcode with ArkTS
+- 🔭 I’m currently working on OpenHarmony with arkTS
 - 💬 Ask me about to be a independent devloper

 ### Contact